Writing the Perfect Script the “Made to Stick” Way.

 3: Do the Unexpected: Use surprising points to capture an audience

 The first requirement of effective communication is getting attention, the second is keeping it.
-In order to do this you do the unexpected: This is where we come in.
+In order to do this you use the unexpected: This is where we come in.
 Video Scribing and our amazing team will keep your audience engaged, but the script needs to contain some unexpected things like humor, facts, or flat out crazy pictures.
-This will capture attention and keep people engaged.
+These types of things will capture attention and keep people engaged.

 4. Connect Emotionally:

-Tapping into people’s emotions are critical.
-I heard the other day a great way to convince an audience is to identify their problem and then aggravate it.
+Tapping into peoples’ emotions is critical.
 If a company or product can hit a consumer emotionally, they will be much closer to obtaining a new client.
-Emotions are powerful, and the most important effective emotion is happiness.
-Your battle is won when you succeed in finding a way to make people smile and feel good.
-Credibility improves due to the person’s feelings of acceptance around you and your company.
-Boring, dry, information packed scripts hurt everyone involved.
-You would be amazed at what professional CEO’s come up with.
-They are often times the one to ruin a great script.
-Get creative!
-Tap into emotions!
-Be amazing!
+Look at emotions like happiness, frustration, or sadness.
+Emotions are powerful!
+The most important effective emotion is happiness.
+Your battle is won when you succeed at finding a way to make people smile and feel good.

 5. Tell Stories: They are the KEY